-Overall, Opera’s interface is clean and simple to use.
+Overall, Opera has a clean and simple-to-use interface and is considerably better than Brave here.
 The Sidebar is a great addition, but users that want to keep their user interface minimalistic might not be too keen on this feature.

 We wish that there was an option to auto-hide the Sidebar for the users that want more working space, and we’re hoping to see that feature in one of the upcoming versions.

-Brave Browser: Easy to use, but a bit overwhelming
+2.2.
+Brave Browser: Easy to use but a bit overwhelming

 When you first start Brave Browser, you’ll see a list of your favorite websites, and you can rearrange them or add new websites to the list with a couple of clicks.

-Brave Browser also shows you useful stats in the top left corner such as the number of blocked trackers and ads, the amount of bandwidth and time that you saved by blocking ads.
+Brave Browser also shows you useful stats in the top left corner, such as the number of blocked trackers and ads and the amount of bandwidth and time you saved by blocking ads.

 The right side of the browser is reserved for cryptocurrency and Brave Rewards, but if you’re not trading or using cryptocurrency, you won’t find this feature that useful.

-Lastly, we have to mention Brave Today that works like a news feed for your start page.
-While this feature is useful if you want to quickly check the news, the thumbnails are too large and take too much precious space.
+Lastly, we have to mention Brave Today, which works like a news feed for your start page.
+While this feature is useful if you want to check the news quickly, the thumbnails are too large and take too much precious space.

-It’s important to mention that you can customize the start page, and you can choose to show or hide any element on the start page.
+It’s important to mention that you can customize the start page and choose to show or hide any element on the start page.

-This means that you can disable features as Brave Today and Cards if you don’t want to read the news or you’re not interested in cryptocurrency.
+This means you can disable features such as Brave Today and Cards if you don’t want to read the news or are not interested in cryptocurrency.

-Overall, Brave Browser offers a solid interface, but the start page feels a bit overwhelming the first time you open it.
-Luckily, you can customize it and you can disable wallpapers and other elements that you don’t plan on using.
+Overall, Brave Browser offers a solid interface, but the start page feels overwhelming the first time you open it.
+Luckily, you can customize it and disable wallpapers and other elements you don’t plan on using.

-Opera offers some unique features, and while some features are aimed towards user productivity, others are aimed at social media and entertainment.
+Opera offers some unique features, and while some are aimed at user productivity, others are for social media and entertainment.

 The first feature that we have to mention is the Workspaces feature, and with it, you can separate tabs into different workspaces.

-Opera also has messenger integration and it works with Facebook Messenger, WhatsApp, Telegram, and VKontakte.
+Opera also has messenger integration and works with Facebook Messenger, WhatsApp, Telegram, and VKontakte.

 This means that you can use any of these messengers right from the Sidebar while browsing.
 This is useful since you won’t have to keep any of these websites open in separate tabs or check your phone for messages.

-Social media integration is also available, and Opera offers both Twitter and Instagram support so you can check your feed at any time right from the Opera’s Sidebar.
+Social media integration is also available, and Opera offers both Twitter and Instagram support so that you can check your feed at any time, right from the Opera’s Sidebar.

-Opera also has integration with popular music streaming services such as Apple Music, Spotify, and YouTube Music, so you can listen to your favorite artists while browsing the web.
+Opera also integrates with popular music streaming services such as Apple Music, Spotify, and YouTube Music, so you can listen to your favorite artists while browsing the web.

-This feature works almost like an instant messenger of sorts allowing you to send text and files quickly and easily between devices.
-It’s an incredibly useful feature, and we hope that other browsers would implement it.
+This feature works almost like an instant messenger, allowing you to send text and files quickly and easily between devices.
+It’s an incredibly useful feature, and we hope other browsers will implement it.

-Opera offers some unique features, and we were pleased with how useful features such as Workspaces, Search in tabs, and Flow are.
+Opera offers some unique features, and we were pleased with how useful features such as Workspaces, Search in tabs, and Flow is.

-If you want to improve your productivity or just organize your tabs better, be sure to try out these features.
+Try out these features if you want to improve your productivity or organize your tabs better.

 Even if you’re a multitasking user, or just a casual user that likes chatting and social media, Opera will surely have something to offer to you.

-Unlike Opera, Brave Browser doesn’t have many flashy features, and instead, it focuses heavily on user security or privacy, so you won’t find features such as integrated messenger and file sharing.
+Unlike Opera, Brave Browser doesn’t have many flashy features.
+Instead, it focuses heavily on user security or privacy so you won’t find features such as integrated messenger and file sharing.

 Brave has a tab management feature, allowing you to group multiple tabs into groups.
 You can change the color of the tab groups, name them, and even minimize them to save space.

-This is a welcome feature, and it’s a solid alternative compared to the Workspaces feature that we have in Opera.
+This is a welcome feature and a solid alternative compared to the Workspaces feature in Opera.

-However, we did find that the Workspaces feature is a bit more streamlined when it comes to tab management.
+However, we found that the Workspaces feature is a bit more streamlined regarding tab management.

-Brave also has its own Search Tabs feature, and it works similarly to the Search in tabs feature in Opera.
-It shows your currently open tabs as well as recent tabs and lets you search them by their name.
+Brave also has its Search Tabs feature, which works similarly to Opera’s Search in tabs feature.
+It shows your current and recent tabs and lets you search them by their name.

 However, there’s one major difference, and while Opera can search both the tab title and its contents, Brave’s search feature is limited only to tab titles.